Comprehensive VS Third Party Cover

-covers any damage to a third party or their property resulting from an incident as well as any damage to your own vehicle caused by fire or theft.
+covers any damage to a third party or their property resulting from an incident, as well as any damage to your own vehicle caused by fire or theft.
 Meanwhile, a Comprehensive insurance policy

-If you own an older vehicle, you’re new to driving, or have a low annual mileage then third party, fire and theft may make the most sense for you as it could be cheaper to replace your vehicle in the event of a crash than it would be to purchase the higher level of cover.
+If you own an older vehicle, you’re new to driving, or have a low annual mileage then third party, fire and theft may make the most sense for you.
+It could be cheaper to replace your vehicle in the event of a crash than it would be to purchase the higher level of cover.

 In most cases a third party, fire and theft will be cheaper than comprehensive insurance because it offers less protection for your own vehicle.
-However, depending on your driver history and the age/value of your current car it’s possible that comprehensive cover may, in some situations, work our cheaper so it can be beneficial to get a quote even if you feel third party, fire and theft more closely matches your needs.
+However, depending on your driver history and the age/value of your current car, it’s possible that comprehensive cover may, in some situations, work our cheaper so it can be beneficial to get a quote even if you feel third party, fire and theft more closely matches your needs.

 be careful not to overvalue your car.
-If your car is stolen or needs to be replaced following a fire or incident you can only claim what your insurance company’s assessor deems to be the value of the car.
-If you report a higher value when taking out cover you may end up paying higher premiums than you need to.
+If your car is stolen or needs to be replaced following a fire or incident, you can only claim what your insurance company’s assessor deems to be the value of the car.
+If you report a higher value when taking out cover, you may end up paying higher premiums than you need to.

 As one of Ireland’s top insurance intermediaries, our aim at the AA is to provide you with the best value car insurance available, as well as making sure you get the cover that suits your needs.
 You can find out more and get a quote for car insurance here.